top of page

 Highlighting Exclusive Deals

-• Create a countdown timer in your email to show urgency.
+• Include countdown timers in the body of your email to visually emphasize urgency.

 Affiliate marketing